 So Paul and Barnabas spent considerable time there, speaking boldly for the Lord, who confirmed the message of his grace by enabling them to do miraculous signs and wonders.
 (Acts 14:3 NIV)

 Paul entered the synagogue and spoke boldly there for three months, arguing persuasively about the kingdom of God.
 But some of them became obstinate; they refused to believe and publicly maligned the Way.
 So Paul left them.
 He took the disciples with him and had discussions daily in the lecture hall of Tyrannus.
 This went on for two years, so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord.
 God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.
 (Acts 19:8-12 NIV)

-These passages show the balance in Paul’s ministry; he was incredibly committed to teaching the word of God but was also used to work extraordinary miracles.
+These passages show the balance in Paul’s ministry; he was incredibly committed to teaching the word of God but was also enabled to work extraordinary miracles.
 Paul’s ministry was extremely effective because of the dual witness of speaking and doing.